-The assigned Capital score also takes into account the bank's high leverage, along with the possibility that once fines/settlement(s) for the Estonian case have been received, the FSA could potentially release part of the bank-specific DKK10 billion capital charge.
-Tangible common equity (TCE) was 4.4% of total assets as of 31 March 2022, which is at the lower end of the range for its large Nordic peers.
+The assigned Capital score takes into account the bank's high leverage.
+Moody's Tangible common equity (TCE) was 4.7% of total assets as of 31 December 2022, which is at the lower end of the range for its large Nordic peers.